 One of the biggest challenges involved in this engagement was migrating the existing Puppet code to Ansible.
-Red Hat’s team had been using Puppet for a long time, and it was their core confirmation management tool.
-Their complex infrastructure and custom confirmations made it a challenge to understand and migrate the existing Puppet code to Ansible.
+Red Hat’s team had been using Puppet for a long time, and it was their core configuration management tool.
+Their complex infrastructure and custom configurations made it a challenge to understand and migrate the existing Puppet code to Ansible.

 Ansible was the right candidate because of the way the infrastructure at Red Hat needs to be reprovisioned often.
 There was also a sequence of tasks that needed to be executed, which prompted our team to implement Ansible.

 The client also wanted to reduce the execution time as much as possible, while optimizing resource utilization.

 Our team addressed this by designing and configuring infrastructure and Ansible playbooks in such a way as to obtain the best performance and efficiency.